-“Indigenous peoples (First Nations/Inuit/Métis) have diverse ancestral knowledge systems of health and wellness that have enabled survival through multiple pandemics since contact with European settlers.
-Due to deeply rooted ideologies of settler supremacy and historical and contemporary impacts of colonization such as racism and social exclusion, Indigenous peoples did not come into the COVID-19 pandemic on an equal footing to other citizens.
+“Indigenous Peoples (First Nations/Métis/Inuit) have diverse ancestral knowledge systems of health and wellness that have enabled survival through multiple pandemics since contact with European settlers.
+Due to deeply rooted ideologies of settler supremacy and historical and contemporary impacts of colonization such as racism and social exclusion, Indigenous Peoples did not come into the COVID-19 pandemic on an equal footing to other citizens.
 The direct and indirect impacts of COVID-19 and associated response measures and restrictions have layered onto the cumulative stresses of intergenerational trauma, manufactured poverty, and pervasive racism and discrimination.
 Some COVID-19 response measures have also conflicted with BC First Nations and Métis communities’ right to self-determination.
-Despite the cumulative impacts of these stresses, Indigenous peoples remain strong and resilient.
+Despite the cumulative impacts of these stresses, Indigenous Peoples remain strong and resilient.

 - Indigenous-specific reports are being developed that illuminate priority topics identified by the First Nations Health Authority and Métis Nation BC.

 - Non-Indigenous reports hold space for Indigenous Peoples’ experiences, by recognizing Indigenous rights and data governance and re-directing readers to the Indigenous reports.